sky192/react-design-patterns-2895130/README.md

 # React: Design Patterns
 This is the repository for the LinkedIn Learning course React: Design Patterns.
-The full course is available from [LinkedIn Learning][lil-course-url].
+The full course is available from [LinkedIn Learning][lil-course-url]

 ![React: Design Patterns][lil-thumbnail-url]